Lunds & Byerlys: Byerly's History

 Byerly's was founded in 1968 by Don Byerly, who opened the first store in Golden Valley, Minnesota.
 Byerly's opened fourteen other stores in the metro area.

 Byerly's stores, which ranged in size from 50,000 to 90000 sqft, were open 24 hours a day until, February 2008 when the store hours were changed to 6am to 12am.
 Byerly's locations offered in-store United States Post Offices, full-service banks, coffee shops, floral departments, wines & spirits shops, and in-store Byerly's restaurants.
-All Byerly's branded restaurants have now closed, but a restaurant named "Minnesota Grill" still operates out of the Roseville store location offering limited Lund's and Byerly's food items.
+All Byerly's branded restaurants have now closed.

 The store was known for its "great customer service" and its deli and bakery.
 Byerly's was commonly viewed as high-end grocery shopping, and prices were relatively similar to other retail stores selling the same brands.
 Product quality was the core focus of Byerlys and the prices reflect higher quality products.

-In April 1997, the company was purchased by Lund Food Holdings, Inc., parent company of Edina-based Lunds.
+In April 1997, Byerly's was purchased by Lund Food Holdings, Inc., parent company of Edina-based Lunds.